 We work closely with most semiconductor manufacturers to ensure that our programming systems comply with their requirements.
 In addition, many semiconductor manufacturers recommend our programming systems for use by users of their programmable devices.
+Consolidation within the semiconductor industry may impact us.
 These working relationships enable us to keep our programming systems product lines up to date and provide end-users with broad and current programmable device support.
 As technology changes occur that limit the effectiveness of pre-placement programming, particularly for very small high density NAND and e-MMC devices, certain semiconductor manufacturers are not recommending or may not continue recommending our programming systems for these devices.
 Our business may be adversely affected if our relationships with semiconductor manufacturers deteriorate.